stefanperkovic/TicTacToe/README.md

 # TicTacToe
-Starter Code for a TicTacToe UI Project in CS2
+Created the game of TicTacToe in Java as an in-class project for my CS2 class.